Customize Consent Preferences

 app.Run();

 1. First Request: When a client requests the /quotes endpoint for the first time, the application logic is executed, and the response is generated fresh.
-The middleware stores this response in the cache.
+The middleware stores this response in the cache based on the HTTP cache headers.
+Example:

-2. Subsequent Requests (Cached): For all requests within 5 seconds of the first request, the middleware serves the cached response without executing the endpoint logic again.
+2. Subsequent Requests (Cached): For all requests within 5 seconds of the first request (as specified by the max-age=5 directive), the middleware serves the cached response without executing the endpoint logic again.
 Example:

 3. Cache Expiry: After 5 seconds, the cache expires, and the next request is processed from scratch.
 The endpoint logic runs and generates a new value for RequestNumber and ServerTime.